 The Cambridge Early Phase Clinical Trials Team was established with the appointment of Professor Duncan Jodrell as chair of Experimental Cancer Therapeutics in 2008.
 The team underwent significant expansion in 2011 with the appointment of three further, full time University Academic Consultant Medical Oncology Physicians (Dr Bristi Basu, Dr Richard Baird and Dr Simon Pacey).
 The team works closely with clinical translational scientists across the Centre with specific expertise in breast, oesophageal, pancreatic, prostate and ovarian cancers, as well haematological malignancies.
-The current team comprises 17 staff and we work closely with colleagues from the Addenbrooke's Clinical Research Centre, which includes a dedicated day ward and inpatient beds providing our patients with access to state of the art 24/7 research facilities...
+The current team comprises 20 staff and we work closely with colleagues from the Cambridge Clinical Research Centre (CCRC), which includes a dedicated Phase 1 Unit and inpatient beds providing our patients with access to state of the art 24/7 research facilities.

 Early phase trials aim to find out: